The difference between RGB, CMYK and PMS

 Therefore it is very important that files are created with the correct color coding.
 If your file is created in RGB, it can be converted to CMYK.
 Please realise that colors that are not in the CMYK spectrum will be converted to the closest color that can be printed, which can cause unpleasant surprises.
 You can read here how to ensure that your file is in the correct color coding.

 Most products like posters, flyers, banners, business cards, ... are printed in CMYK, also known as 4-color, full-color or quadri print.
-For promotional products (e.g. pens, sun glasses, etc.) and textile items (e.g. t-shirts, sweaters, etc.) we usually don't use CMYK colors; PMS colors are used instead.
+For promotional products (e.g. pens, sunglasses, etc.) and textile items (e.g. t-shirts, sweaters, etc.) we usually don't use CMYK colors; PMS colors are used instead.

 Note: If you have stickers with transparent background printed in CMYK, the white color in your design becomes transparent on the sticker.